jemmons/MyNameIsURL/README.md

 > ```

 ### PathPrefix
-Wraps an array of path components to later be matched against prefixes of `URL`’s `pathComponents`.
+Wraps an array of path components to later be matched against some prefix of `URL`’s `pathComponents`.

 In the common case of matching against an absolute `URL`, don’t forget the first element of `pathComponents` is a `"/"`.